mvolkmann/Cuis-Smalltalk-WindowManager/README.md

 The first issue is that by default new windows are opened near the corners of the Cuis window.
-This means that windows can be opened far from the position that was clicked to open the World menu.
+This means that windows can be opened far from the location that was clicked to open the World menu.
 This is especially true when working on a large monitor.

 In the Preferences menu this package adds: